Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 “A majority of Americans will agree with him,” said pollster Frank Luntz, who has conducted focus groups on how Republicans are reacting to the pandemic.

-He said that Biden made the move with care, and said it was important for him to wait for the FDA to fully authorize the Pfizer vaccine, which was done late last month, before enacting mandates.
+He said that Biden made the move with care and that it was important for him to wait for the FDA to fully authorize the Pfizer vaccine, which was done late last month, before enacting mandates.
 Also he said the mounting deaths and infections from the delta variant has exasperated Americans, making them more open to harsher measures.
 And Biden’s decision to announce the mandates as school was starting is helpful since many families are again facing potential closures, he said.

 “I think he’s done as good as he could have done,” Luntz said.
 “He waited until he had the evidence to prove that something needed to be done.”